nf-core/metatdenovo/docs/output.md

 #### RNASpades

-Optionally, you can use [RNASpades](https://cab.spbu.ru/software/rnaspades/) to assemble your reference genome.
+Optionally, you can use [RNASpades](https://cab.spbu.ru/software/rnaspades/) to assemble reads into contigs.
-NB: we reccomend to use this assembler for eukaryotes rathern then prokaryotes.

 <details markdown="1">
 <summary>Output files</summary>